ClearKeep/ck-backend/README.md

 In menu Clients, need config for client **admin-cli** and client **account**.
 Get the config and fill to json config file in project:

 For client **admin-cli**:
+- In `Settings`:
   - Direct Access Grants Enabled: swicht ON
   - Service Accounts Enabled: switch ON
   - Access Type: select 'confidential'
-- In Service account role: assign role for manager user
+  - In section `OpenID Connect Compatibility Modes`:
+    - Enable `Use Refresh Tokens For Client Credentials Grant`
+- In `Service Account Roles`:
+  - Assign role `manage-users` to `Client Roles` `realm-management`

     "keycloak_admin": {